kstep/graphicsmagick/www/index.rst

   * GM is much more efficient (see the `benchmarks`_) so it gets the job done faster using fewer resources.

-  * GM is much smaller and tighter.
+  * GM is much smaller and tighter (3-5X smaller installation footprint).

   * GM is used to process billions of files at the world's largest photo sites (e.g. `Flickr`_, see `John Allspaw's presentation`_).